Antix5/markovmatch/readme.md

 #### (1) Have you noticed something strange ?

-This matrix is not normalised (sum of probabilities > 1 :scream: ).
+This matrix is not normalised (sum of "probabilities" > 1 :scream: ).
 Normalisation is very important with transition matrices when we use them in the usual setting of a Markov chain.
 Here we don't normalise the matrix because we want to limit the number of possible matching words linked to this matrix, **we are not working with probabilities but quantities**.

 #### What do I mean by limiting the matching words ?